Spin-0 bosons near rotating stars: Introduction

-In this work we will study the effect of the dragging of the spacetime due to the rotation of stars in quantum systems, and for this purpose we will take spin-0 bosons as test particles.
+In this work, we will study the effect of the dragging of the spacetime due to the rotation of stars in quantum systems, and for this purpose, we will use spin-0 bosons as test particles.
 A description of the spacetime of “slowly” rotating relativistic stars was constructed during the 1960s by James B. Hartle and Kip S. Thorne \cite{Hartle:1967he}, \cite{Hartle:1968si}, for both the exterior and interior regions of a star.
-The limits of the approximation, or in other words, the “slowness” of the stars, in fact are not so narrow when considering physical stars, and this criterion is not valid only in the slow-rotation realm, yet it seems as if the solution is accurate for many systems, even for some that would not have been considered slow then.
+The limits of the approximation, or in other words, the “slowness” of the stars, are in fact not so narrow when considering physical stars, such that this criterion is not valid solely in the slow-rotation realm, yet it seems as if the solution is accurate for many systems, even for some that would not have been considered slow then.

-So in this paper, we will use the external Hartle-Thorne metric as given by \cite{Hartle:1968si} and also the corrections proposed in \cite{berti2005}, and then write a Klein-Gordon equation.
+Therefore, in this paper, we will use the external Hartle-Thorne metric as given by \cite{Hartle:1968si} and also the corrections proposed in \cite{berti2005}, and then write a Klein-Gordon equation.
 We will solve the equations and then show numerical results for some typical systems.

 This paper is divided into five sections beyond the introduction.
-In section \ref{section-2} we will describe the line elements we will be using in our calculations and in Sec. \ref{section-3} we will sketch the process by which we take the line element and expand it up to first order in the star angular momentum $J$.
-Then we will write the Klein-Gordon equation and solve it in various ways, in terms of several different special functions.
+In section \ref{section-2} we will describe the line elements we will be using in our calculations and in Sec. \ref{section-3} we will sketch the process by which we take the line element and expand it up to first order in the star's angular momentum $J$.
+Then, we will write the Klein-Gordon equation and solve it in various ways, in terms of several different special functions.
 In section \ref{section-4}, we will show an expansion that contains terms up to second order of the angular momentum $J$ and the resulting power series solution to the Klein-Gordon equation obtained in this spacetime.
 The resulting solution corresponds to the wave function for a free particle plus additional mass and angular momentum corrections.
 We will also compare this solution with the one obtained in section \ref{section-3}, thereby showing that they have intrinsic similarities, despite having been obtained in conceptually different ways.
 In Sec. \ref{section-5} the solution will then be studied for some physical systems with different values of the mass and angular momentum and in Sec. \ref{section-6} we will draw the conclusions of this work.